Check out our Jim Carrey photo gallery.

 Liar, Liar came next and was a winner with the audiences.
 Though Jim did a lot of the usual rubber-faced pranks, his role as a father also had a tinge of warmth to it not previously seen in his work.
 The film set the table for his Golden Globe winning performance in The Truman Show which took Carrey’s acting to a new level.

-The Globes really seem to like Jim.
-In December of 2000, Carrey was nominated for a Golden Globe for his role in Dr. Suess’ How the Grinch Stole Christmas.
-That same year he also starred in the comedy Me, Myself & Irene.
+He was nominated for a Golden Globe for his role in Dr. Suess’ How the Grinch Stole Christmas.
+That same year he also starred in the comedy Me, Myself & Irene opposite Renée Zellweger.

 He took a more dramatic turn in 2004’s Eternal Sunshine of the Spotless Mind and ended off the year playing Count Olaf in the big-screen adaptation of the popular children’s book, Lemony Snicket’s A Series of Unfortunate Events.